How to execute SQL functions with multiple parameters in a JPQL query with Hibernate

 configuration property.

-You can either add the hibernate.metadata_builder_contributor
+You can provide the hibernate.metadata_builder_contributor

-property to the JPA persistence.xml
+property to the Properties

 Or, if you’re using Spring Boot, you can add the following entry in the application.properties